ZHUJin2002/ZHUJin2002.github.io/_pages/about.md

 News
 ======
-- **2023/07** Passed Chun-Tsung Program and awarded the honorary title of “Chun-Tsung scholar”
+- **2023/07** Passed [Chun-Tsung Program](https://junzheng.sjtu.edu.cn/) and awarded the honorary title of “Chun-Tsung scholar”.
-- **2022/12** The Capstone project “Macroscopic model of bacterial flagella interaction and propulsion generation” won the Gold award at the 2022 Winter Design Expo
+- **2022/12** The Capstone project “Macroscopic model of bacterial flagella interaction and propulsion generation” won the Gold award at the 2022 Winter Design Expo.

 ***